 Other issues are being caused by China’s strategy of locking down entire cities and regions to try to fight covid.
 This lockdown strategy is also fueling internal unrest which is being captured on social media and shared internally even in a nation where surveillance and social scores are in place to mitigate criticism.
 We are tracking this closely and will continue reporting on this via our daily pulse and research reports.

 China’s economic weakness may in part explain their distancing from support to Russia’s invasion of Ukraine.
 China is still parroting some Russian propaganda on the war, but has been backing away from that a bit and has also been publicly stating they will not supply Russia with weapons or other material for the conflict.
 This is definitely one to watch.

 The reporting in OODA’s News Briefs frequently captures indications of economic weakness.
-Symptoms of weakness in our reporting include rolling power outages and default of large financial firms like Evergrande.
-Some other factors of note:
+Some factors of note:

 - China’s population bomb is coming sooner vice later.
 China has the fastest aging population in the world and is clearly not ready for the impact this will have